happyplan/happyplan/readme.md

 [Jekyll already have a migration doc](https://github.com/mojombo/jekyll/wiki/blog-migrations)

 Note: For Wordpress, [wordpress-to-jekyll-exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter) seems a quick & good choice (+ keep disqus thread id !)

+# Support

+Come up and say hello on [IRC](irc://irc.freenode.net/happyplan)!
+We'll be glad to answer you if you have any questions.

+`#happyplan @ irc.freenode.net`